Client Event Booking Delays Cost Money, Create Disappointment

-Thousands of events from expos, product launches and store openings to corporate dinners, weddings and milestone birthday parties occur every day across Australia.
+Thousands of events from expos, product launches and store openings to corporate dinners and milestone birthday parties occur every day across Australia.

-As you can imagine, there are only a finite number of venues, event hire suppliers and all the complementary services which make an event one to remember available at any time.
+As you can imagine, there is only a finite number of venues, event hire suppliers and all the complementary services which make an event one to remember available at any time.